 Advertisers are focusing more and more on refining their communication.
-Today, a good ad has to deliver the desired message, stand out, and be a delight to watch at the same time.
+Today, a good ad has to deliver the desired message, stand out, and be a delight to watch.
 These needs have opened the floodgates of creativity in the industry.
 I have picked some video ads which I feel demonstrates the point well.

 1. In-your-face credibility